 If you plan on taking quick day trips, whether to the park or the playground, you need an umbrella stroller.
 For those not in the know (or those with an abundance of space), an umbrella stroller is meant for older babies, toddlers, and even younger preschoolers, and its claim to fame is that it’s lightweight and crazy-easy to fold up.
 The handles face upward, like you see on an umbrella, hence the name.
 The best umbrella strollers are small, easy to collapse, ultra-compact, and simple to transport.
 They’re ideal for parents who need a set of baby wheels without a ton of bells and whistles.

 The umbrella strollers on this list all weigh less than 20 pounds.
 Many of these recline, which is rare to find in this category.
 They’re easy to fold, easy to tote around, and get the job done.

 Weighing just 13 pounds, this umbrella stroller has a multi-position recline, which is an improvement over no recline at all.
 It has an upright standing fold and a carry strap.
-The weight capacity limit is 55 pounds, so this is definitely the most long-lasting of the options on this list.
+The weight capacity limit is 50 pounds, so this is definitely the most long-lasting of the options on this list.
 There's even a decent-sized storage basket and a roll-up vent window.

 The Chicco lightweight stroller is great for kids that weigh up to 40 pounds.
 It has a lightweight aluminum frame and a four-position backrest.
 At 18 pounds, it's on the heavier side, but we like the nicely padded seat and the four-position recline.
 It has an automatic storage latch, a fully reclining seat, a one-handed fold with carry handle, and a foot brake.